mrhaav/openwrt-packages/README.md

 PKG_RELEASE:=0.6\
 PKG_VERSION:=2022-05-16
-- Correction for decoding of plmn_description, in --get-serving-system.
+- nas: Correction for decoding of plmn_description, in --get-serving-system.
 Some modems reads the PLMN name, from the SIM card field 6FC5, as 8bit characters.
 But the information is coded as 7bit GSM and stored in 8bit format.

 PKG_RELEASE:=0.5\
 PKG_VERSION:=2022-04-22
-- An SMS receiver is included in the daemon.
+- uqmi_d.sh: An SMS receiver is included in the daemon.
 The SMS is stored in /var/sms and the file name is sent to script /usr/bin/uqmi_sms.sh. (uqmi_sms.sh is not included in the ipk file)

 PKG_RELEASE:=0.4\
 PKG_VERSION:=2022-04-22
-- A connectivity daemon is added.
+- uqmi_d.sh: A connectivity daemon is added.
 It will check modem connectivity every 30sec.
 If the modem is disconnected, the daemon will be re-connected the session and update the interface with the new IP address.\
 The daemon will send the RSSI value to script /usr/bin/uqmi_led.sh to trigger signal strenght LEDs. (uqmi_led.sh is not included in the ipk file)

 PKG_RELEASE:=0.4\